ids/cluster-builder/README.md

 * The VMware tools need to be in the PATH

-* The Swarm Node hostnames must be specific in the host machine /etc/hosts
+* The Swarm Node hostnames must be specified in the host machine /etc/hosts

 #### VMware Tools Path